italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **exp**
     - Unix timestamp beyond which this presentation will no longer be considered valid.
   * - **aud**
-    - Audience of the VP, corresponding to the ``redirect_uri`` within the Authorization request issued by the Relying Party.
+    - Audience of the VP, corresponding to the ``response_uri`` within the Authorization request issued by the Relying Party.
   * - **nonce**
     - The nonce value provided by the Relying Party within the Authorization Request.